cits3007/cits3007.github.io/src/assessment.md

 ## Exam

-The exam will be a take-home exam, so open-book and not invigilated.
+The exam is a take-home exam, so open-book and not invigilated.

 To maintain exam integrity, students may be selected for a short (less than 10 mins) follow-up meeting (either face-to-face, or via MS Teams) with a marker,